Lemons, Lavender, & Laundry

 Easy DIY Refrigerator Deodorizer

 I’ve got a super quick, super easy cleaning tip for you today.
 Have you ever opened your fridge to the smell of garlic, or worse, something rotting?
-For whatever reason, these smells seem to invade all the other food in your fridge and, in turn, affects the taste.
+For whatever reason, these smells seem to invade all the other food in the fridge and, in turn, affects the taste.
 For example, have you ever had a glass of lemonade that tasted “off” because it was “flavored” by other foods in the fridge?
-Not so good.
+Not good.
 Here’s an idea to try: Refrigerator Deodorizer.

 What You Need to Make Refrigerator Deodorizer